JonasWeigand/Robot_Identification/README.md

 Only required if a new experiment shell be designed and executed on the robot.

-Jonas Weigand
+Jonas Weigand \\
-Technical University Kaiserslautern, Chair of Machine Tools and Control Systems German Research Center for Artificial Intelligence, Kaiserslautern jonas.weigand@mv.uni-kl.de
+Researcher at the Technical University Kaiserslautern, Chair of Machine Tools and Control Systems and at the German Research Center for Artificial Intelligence, Kaiserslautern. \\
+jonas.weigand@mv.uni-kl.de \\
 March 2021

 # Requirements